Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 2.
    + After you have done this you need to add tesseract to your "path variable".
 This can be done by pressing "win key" + "r" on your keyboard and then inputting
      "sysdm.cpl" inside the dialogue box that pops up.
 You press enter an then choose the "Advanced" tab in the upcoming window and click "Environment Variables" at the bottom.
 Now in the "user variables" section you click "Path" once and choose "edit".
-You click on "New" and input the path which you safed somewhere earlier.
+You click on "New" and input the path which you saved somewhere earlier.
 That's it, you just        have to confirm everything by pressing "OK".

 3.